-Dante: A 400 year old bitch with a penchant for Body Surfing, she's stayed alive this long by jacking innocent people's bodies, ditching them when they start to rot, and repeating the process infinitely.
+Dante is a 400-year-old woman with a penchant for Body Surfing; she's stayed alive this long by jacking innocent people's bodies, ditching them when they start to rot, and repeating the process infinitely.
 When her own Philosopher's Stone runs out, she sets in motion a plan to cause so much misery in Amestris that someone will be desperate enough to recreate the Stone, allowing her to steal it with no risk to herself.
 She's abusive towards her Homunculi "children", arranges for Ed to kill Greed, jacks her own assistant's body, and finally, attempts to steal the body of one of the hero's Love Interests, who had already been severely traumatized by rape/pregnancy, solely so that she can force him to have sex with her.
 Said hero is both a teenager, and her ex-boyfriend's son.
 She later shatters the mind of one of her Homunculi servants when he dares to miss his dead friend, turning him into a mindless eating machine.
 She's never shown in a sympathetic light, comes off as an overconfidentJerk Ass in person, and doesn't even have the excuse of not being human to protect her.

-Barry the Chopper: Unlike his manga incarnation, who was Played for Laughs, his iteration in the 2003 anime was far more vicious and horrifying.
+Barry the Chopper, unlike his manga incarnation, is far more vicious and horrifying.
 Barry was once a simple butcher living in Central City who had grown bored with his life of cutting up pigs and cows.
 One day, to see what it felt like, Barry decided to chop up his wife and quickly found that he loved the sensation.
 What followed was a string of women being brutally murdered.
 Barry's killing spree came to a temporary halt when he was arrested after trying to kill the Elrics' childhood friend, Winry.
 Rather than be executed, Barry was experimented on, had his soul bound to a suit of armor, and became one of the guards for the Fifth Laboratory.
 After the lab's destruction, Barry slaked his bloodlust by joining a group of mercenaries to slaughter a camp of harmless Ishvalans.
 An utter sociopath, Barry killed people for no other reason than because he enjoyed it.
 When asked by Alphonse if Barry was afraid that he wasn't the real Barry and was just an artificially constructed soul, like Barry accused Alphonse of being, Barry stated that it didn't matter if he was the original Barry or not* He is the original Barry..
 Barry claimed that so long as he had the ability to kill people, he loved who he was: "I kill therefore I am."